Internet Safety and Citizenship

 - Exhibits leadership for digital citizenship.

 All students in Northshore receive annual instruction on Digital Citizenship and Internet Safety.
 Our adopted curriculum, Common Sense Media's Digital Literacy and Citizenship Program, supports students as they make decisions about appropriate online behavior, using personal devices, and interact with other individuals on social networking websites.
 The CSM curriculum also emphasizes CyberBullying awareness and appropriate response.
+You can find many more articles, videos, and other support resources on the Common Sense Media website.

 Families can support the development of Digital Citizenship skills at home in many ways: